NESCent/2014-05-08-datacarpentry/lessons/sql/sql.md

 ***EXERCISE: Write a query that returns
-   The day, month, year, species ID, and weight (in kg) for individuals caught on Plot 1 that weigh more than 0.075 kg***
+   The day, month, year, species ID, and weight (in kg) for individuals caught on Plot 1 that weigh more than 75 g***

 Exporting results of queries
 ----------------------------